Annual Reports to

 into our new townhouse here so this letter is to give

 you our new address and phone number.
-Cheryl and I have been engaged for a few
+Cheryl and I have been engaged for a few months and we plan to get married in November 1995 with a

-We have room for company in our new house if anyone would like to come visit
+very small wedding.
+We have room for company in our new house if anyone would

-us.
-Charlee (Cheryl’s 14 yr old daughter) will be spending part time in
+like to come visit us.
+Charlee (Cheryl’s 14 yr old

-Baltimore with her father and part time with us.
-She’s attending a special high
+daughter) will be spending part time in Baltimore with her father and part time

-school with medical emphasis.
+with us.
+She’s attending a special high school with medical emphasis.

 The house is sort of half way

-between my job in Beltsville and Cheryl’s top secret job in Columbia.
-Odenton
+between my job in Beltsville and Cheryl’s top secret

-is about 5 miles south of BWI airport, so we’ll be able to hear your plane
+job in Columbia.
+Odenton is about 5 miles south of BWI airport, so we’ll be

-coming.
-Hope to see you soon, but you might want to wait until the furniture
+able to hear your plane coming.
+Hope to see you soon, but you might want to

-gets here.
+wait until the furniture gets here.
 Sorry if any paint got on the letter.

 Paul